fteng1/locshare/README.md

 * Ability to filter posts on map feed by date or location
 * Browse public posts at a given location
 * Direct messaging functionality
-* Each user has a profile that shows their posts only
 * View lists of friends
 * Filter posts by genre (i.e. entertainment, food, etc.)